 We are all unique when it comes to our style of investing and anything else.
-But it can be helpful to understand some typical investor personas that most people fit in broadly.
-Because some aspects of those investor personas can lead us to make mistakes and poor decisions so when we’re aware of our own investor persona and its pitfalls, we can better control our behavior and decision-making so that we can be better, more successful investors.
+However, it can be helpful to understand some typical investor personas that most people fit in broadly.
+Because some aspects of those investor personas can lead us to make mistakes and poor decisions when we’re aware of our own investor persona and its pitfalls, we can better control our behavior and decision-making so that we can be better, more successful investors.

 We’ll touch on behavioral risk as it relates to investing and then take a look at some typical investor personas.